br0kend/react/docs/README.md

 ### Removing the Jekyll / Ruby Dependency

 In an ideal world, we would not be adding a Ruby dependency on part of our project.
-We would like to move towards a point where we are using React to render the website.
+We would like to move towards a point where we are using Reacc to render the website.